 Confidence in senior leadership and career development are the highest two positive predictors of employee engagement.
-A study conducted by The Talent Enterprise shows a 62% increase in employee engagement when line managers recognise and support employees.
+A study conducted by Mercer Talent Enterprise shows a 62% increase in employee engagement when line managers recognize and support employees.
 A 69% growth in employee retention was seen when employees felt managers play to their strengths.

 Purpose and Impact